Body aches after exercise

 But what about when sore is too sore, is there such a thing?

-Typically, muscle soreness peaks around day three and starts to disappear afterwards.
+Typically, body aches after exercise peaks around day three and starts to disappear afterwards.
 If your soreness persists beyond these days this may mean you overdid it, you have pushed your muscles a little too hard.
 Prolonged soreness could be a sign of injury.

 If your pain persists over three days and is accompanied by sharp pains, limits your range of mobility or affects your gait, it might be more than muscle sorenes and you should see a sports medicine doctor.